 Subscribe to the Cloudant CouchDB-as-a-Service on Windows Azure and initialize databases

 This application uses CouchDB for storing data remotely.
 In this case we are using Cloudant’s CouchDB-as-a-Service offering on Windows Azure.

 Go to http://cloudant.com/ to setup the account and create necessary databases.

-Fill in the information for your new account.
+If you don't have an account already, sign up and fill in the information for your new account.
 Make a note of your username which will be part of the Cloudant database URL.
 Later, we will configure our application to direct database requests to this URL/database.

 Create Cloudant application databases

 Next we create application databases and set their permissions.
 Instead of using the admin account created earlier as the application account, we will create and use another restricted account, and provide minimal permissions to the new restricted account to improve application security.
 The Cloudant API Key provides restricted read and write permissions – have a look at Cloudant’s security overview for more information on API keys and other security features built-in to Cloudant’s service.

 Open the Dashboard, and click New Database.
 Enter ‘sessions’ in New database and click Create:

 Next, create another database called ‘userprefs’.
 Now you should have two databases, as shown here: